jobin333/MisT2/README.md

 # MisT
 ### Muti-stride History-aware Transformer for Surgical Phase Recogntion

-The paper is under consideration of IEEE Transactions on Medical Imaging.
-Once approved We will update this link
+This paper is currently under review by IEEE Transactions on Medical Imaging.
+We will update this link once the paper has been accepted.